William Henry Traill

 William Henry Traill (7 May 1842 – 21 May 1902) was an Australian journalist and politician, commonly referred to as W. H. Traill.
 He was an early editor and for a period the principal proprietor of The Bulletin in Sydney.

 Early life

 Traill, only son of John Traill of Westove, Orkney Islands, and his wife Eliza Dunbar (née Heddle) (Note: The names Traill and Heddle crop up together across strands not closely related to this family.
-For instance, the painter Jessie C. A. Traill held an exhibition opened by her cousin Captain E. Moodie-Heddle in 1948.) was born in London, and was educated at Edinburgh and London.
+For instance, the painter Jessie C. A. Traill held an exhibition opened by her cousin Captain E. Moodie-Heddle in 1948.) was born in London.
 The Westove Estate had been held by Traill descendants for more than 300 years.
-Originally intended for the army, he emigrated to Australia when 17 years of age, landed at Sydney, went to Brisbane, and then became a jackeroo on Boondoomba Station near Dalby.
-About two years later he was left a small patrimony and returned to the Orkney Islands.
-He stayed for only a few months, and going again to Queensland, became manager of the Maroon Estate in the Beaudesert district.
-He did not stay long in this position but visited Melbourne and joined the mines department, then returned to Queensland and was given a position in the lands department.